 Introducing the revised ASSAP Investigator Training Programme

-Commencing in June of this year ASSAP will be bringing in a new package of training for members who wish to work with ASSAP on cases that are brought to our attention.
+Commencing in 2024.
+ASSAP will be bringing in a new package of training for members who wish to work with ASSAP on cases that are brought to our attention.

 There will now be two levels of investigator training, each with clearly defined responsibilities within our investigation teams and both being recognized within the existing NRPI programme.